LucasNguyen2k/project-3-system-design/README.md

 # project-3-system-design
-Create a mini system design and delivery package that demonstrate automated price monitoring and alerting system
+Create a system design and delivery package that demonstrate automated price monitoring and alerting system This repository contains a system design case study for a scalable price monitoring and alerting system, covering requirements, architecture, scaling, reliability, and execution planning.